-Statement of procedures for dealing with allegations of abuse against staff 2022.23
+Statement of procedures for dealing with allegations of abuse against staff 2023.24

-This statement is taken directly from our Child Protection and Safeguarding Policy, section 9, page 38.
-It is fully in line with the Derby and Derbyshire Safeguarding
+This statement is taken directly from our Child Protection and Safeguarding Policy, section 9, page 41.
+It is fully in line with Keeping Children Safe in Education and the Derby and Derbyshire Safeguarding Children Partnership procedures.